Distributed by Region (py)

 }

-For additional information, please refer to the execDepends documentation .
+For additional information, refer to the [SAMtools dependency example](/getting-started/developer-tutorials/bash/git-dependency.md#how-is-samtools-called-in-the-src-script).

 Entry points are executed on a new worker with their own system requirements.
-In this example, we split and merge our files on basic mem1_ssd1_x2 instances and perform our own, more intensive, processing step on a mem1_ssd1_x4 instance.
-Instance type can be set in the dxapp.json runSpec.systemRequirements:
+In this example, the files are split and merged on basic mem1\_ssd1\_x2 instances and the more intensive processing step is performed on a mem1\_ssd1\_x4 instance.
+The instance type can be set in the `dxapp.json` `runSpec.systemRequirements`:

 "runSpec": {